pamareel/PAC-Project-Demo/README.md

 php artisan serve
 ```

-8. Open browser by type “localhost:8000”
+8. The project can be opened in browser “localhost:8000”

     For policy maker user: “localhost:8000/DashboardPage”
     For hospital user: “localhost:8000/DashboardHosUser”